Updated December 2022

 THINK BUSINESS ADMINISTRATION IS THE FIELD FOR YOU?

 Check out the Business Administration diploma at Herzing College Winnipeg.
-It takes just 12 months to complete and includes a 2-month internship at a local company.
+It takes just 12 months to complete and includes a two-month internship at a local company.
+You can study on campus or online, or do a mix of both.

-Our business graduates have been hired by community organizations, corporations, businesses, banks, and government agencies across Canada.
+Our business graduates have been hired by community organizations, corporations, businesses, banks, and government agencies across the country.